-The Latino Business Center Entrepreneur of the Year Award is presented annually to an entrepreneur who has effectively utilized the services of the Rural Enterprise Assistance Project (REAP) Latino Business Center, is successfully operating and growing their business, and who best exemplifies the entrepreneurial spirit that is so crucial to Latino-owned businesses and the rural Nebraska communities they call home.
+The Latino Entrepreneur of the Year Award is presented annually to an entrepreneur who has effectively utilized the services of the Center, is successfully operating and growing their business, and who best exemplifies the entrepreneurial spirit that is so crucial to Latino-owned businesses and the rural Nebraska communities they call home.

 “She decided to look into moving her bakery to Grand Island,” Griselda said.
 “She basically started from ground zero with the building an empty shell.
 We helped her and guided her through the process.”

-In November 2015, Ana received a second REAP loan to move the bakery to a storefront in Grand Island.
+In November 2015, Ana received a second Center loan to move the bakery to a storefront in Grand Island.
 Since opening in Grand Island, her sales have tripled.

 Ana has participated in the Nebraska Passport Program, and has also been featured on television and in magazine articles.
-She participates in REAP’s Coffee Tables, a training for entrepreneurs, and continues to receive counseling for her accounting needs.
+She participates in the Center's Coffee Tables, a training for entrepreneurs, and continues to receive counseling for her accounting needs.

 “For Ana, the bakery is a dream that became a reality,” Sandoval said.

-At the award dinner, Ana thanked REAP for all the help she’s received.
+At the award dinner, Ana thanked the Center for all the help she’s received.

 “Thank you for the opportunity that’s provided to all the Latino entrepreneurs,” Ana said through Griselda who was translating.
 “You believe in their dreams and make their dreams come true.”

-Feature photo: Ana Gonzalez, center, is pictured with Juan Sandoval, REAP Latino Business Center director, and Griselda Rendon, REAP Latino loan specialist, at the award dinner on March 10 in York.
+Feature photo: Ana Gonzalez, center, is pictured with Juan Sandoval, Latino Business Center director, and Griselda Rendon, Latino loan specialist, at the award dinner on March 10 in York.